MassTransit/MassTransit/docs/usage/configuration.md

 MassTransit can be used in most .NET application types.
 Commonly used application types are documented below, including the package references used, and show the minimal configuration required.
 More thorough configuration details can be found throughout the documentation.

-> The configuration examples all use the `EventContracts.ValueEntered` message type.
-The message type is only included in the first example's source code.

 ## Configuration

 > Uses [MassTransit](https://nuget.org/packages/MassTransit/), [MassTransit.RabbitMQ](https://nuget.org/packages/MassTransit.RabbitMQ/)